pyca/pyopenssl/doc/api/ssl.rst

 .. py:method:: Connection.get_protocol_version_name()

     Retrieve the version of the SSL or TLS protocol used by the Connection.
-    For example, it will return ``TLSv1`` in bytes for connections made over TLS version 1, or ``Unknown`` for connections that were not successfully established.
+    For example, it will return ``TLSv1`` for connections made over TLS version 1, or ``Unknown`` for connections that were not successfully established.

 .. py:method:: Connection.get_client_ca_list()